team-for-awesome/make-a-difference-now/README.md

 - Smile sincerely
 - Ask people if they need help
 - Pick up trash
-- Let people exit the train/bus before you enter
+- Let people exit the train/bus before you enter, don't stand in their way
 - Make eye contact with shop assistants and take the time to say thank you
 - Don't put your bag on the seat next to you so people can sit
 - Offer your seat to someone that needs it more